gouskova/transcribers/README.md

 jy     ɟ
 ny     ɲ
 ng     ŋ
 sy     ç
 ts     ʦ
 ch     ʧ
 sh     ʃ
 zh     ʒ

 An example of the original file to be converted to IPA:

-a b a n a

 a b a ny a r u k i k o
 a b i r a

-a f i t e

 a g a ch u h o

-a g a ch u r i

-a g a h e r a

-a g a h i n d a

 a g a h u m b a g i z a

-a g a h u m b i

 a g a k a t o

-a g a k i z a

 a g a m i zh e
 a g a sh i ny a g u r o

-a g a s u s u r u k o

-a g a t e g a ny o

-a g a t i m b a

-a g a ts i k o

-a g a ts i ts i n o
+The script will take this and convert the digraphs to IPA counterparts, leaving the other characters alone.
+See Kinyarwanda folder for examples.